 In what is regarded as one of the true classic psychological studies Russell Clark & Elaine Hatfield (1989) supported the Evolutionary-founded stereotype of the promiscuous male and the choosy female.
 They paid attractive male and female students to go out on campus and approach students of the opposite sex, offering to spend the afternoon in bed with them.
 0% of the females accepted; some of the them were offended, some felt insulted and some were simply puzzled.
 75% of the males accepted; of the males who refused the attractive female confederate, many felt obliged to explain – saying that they had a regular partner or had to attend a meeting.
 Interestingly, in 2015 Business Insider UK’s Megan Tillett reported a Whatever.com prank in which a man had asked 100 female passers-by on the street to have sex with him; none of the women agreed – replicating Clark & Hatfield’s findings.
 However, a second prank in which a woman asked 100 male passers-by to have sex with her produced only 30 positive responses – a substantial decrease from Clark & Hatfield.

 Of course, the Whatever.com pranks hardly comprised a serious psychological study; nonetheless, they may suggest American males are becoming less promiscuous – or at least more cautious.

 The idea that men are concerned with sex while women are focused on resources also extends to jealousy.
-David Buss et al (1992) asked male and female participants to imagine:-
+While they were wired up to measure stress responses, David Buss et al (1992) asked male and female participants to imagine:-